Pyeongtaek station: History

-Station Structure
+Station structure

 It has a 4-platform, 6-track layout.
 There are 2 exits.
 The station serves as a stop for the Saemaeul-ho, Mugunghwa-ho, ITX-Saemaeul, and ITX-Maeum trains.
 KTX trains and tourist trains also pass through the station, connecting via Suwon Station.
-However, for the Seoul Metropolitan Subway Line 1, it is important to note that crossing to the opposite platform is not possible due to the station's structure.
+However, for the Seoul Metropolitan Subway Line 1, crossing to the opposite platform is not possible because of the station's structure.
 All subway platforms are equipped with screen doors.
 Trains on the Pyeongtaek Line are treated as part of platforms 3 and 6, which serve as the main line and secondary line for general trains on the Seoul Metropolitan Subway Line 1.
 The general train main line is not connected to the Pyeongtaek Line.